machinereading/frameBERT/README.md

 **3. Parse the input text**
 ```
-text = 'text = 'Hemingway was born on July 21, 1899 in Illinois, and died of suicide at the age of 62.'
+text = 'Hemingway was born on July 21, 1899 in Illinois, and died of suicide at the age of 62.'
 parsed = parser.parser(text, sent_id='1', result_format='graph')
 ```
 Then, your result would be: